 One way to stay safe is to stick to traveling on the bus during less busy times when there are fewer people who would be traveling with you.
 This enables you to keep the required distance from others.
 Disinfecting your seat and anything else you touch is also applicable here such as the bars that you grab hold on to inside a bus.
 Once you reach your destination, make sure that you wash your hands as soon as possible.
 Don’t touch your face with unwashed hands.

 Most of the people who get infected with coronavirus will fully recover.
 In fact, many of them wouldn’t even need hospitalization.
 However, taking precautions and using disinfecting and sanitizing products isn’t just about personal coronavirus prevention.
 It’s also about making sure that you don’t pass it on to someone else who might not be able to survive it.
 So, stay at home.
-But if you need to travel, make sure to stay safe.
+But if you need to travel, make sure you have your sanitizing travel kit with you and stay safe.